top of page

+Justan Clark holds a Masters of Business Administration from Massey University and his day job involves being the Operations Manager for a large electrical contracting firm.
+Justan is a strategic and practical thinker, and offers a number of skills to the He Herenga Kura board including finance, strategic planning and operational risk management.
 Justan works well in groups with differing opinions and backgrounds and likes to mould those ideas into practical solutions that can then be implemented.
-His own personal views align with those of Kahungungu Whanau Services and Justan is especially passionate about getting rangatahi into training and onto work, Justan would like to contribute to help make Kahungungu Whānau Services a top organisation that delivers effective solutions to Whānau and their tamariki.
+His own personal views align with those of He Herenga Kura and Justan is especially passionate about getting rangatahi into training and onto work, Justan would like to contribute to help make He Herenga Kura a top organisation that delivers effective solutions to whānau and their tamariki.

 Dr Rebecca Kiddle

 Rebecca is Ngāti Porou and Ngāpuhi.
 She received her Bachelor of Arts (Hons) from Victoria University of Wellington New Zealand, Master of Arts in Urban Design from Oxford Brookes University, United Kingdom, Certificate in Professional Studies in Learning and Teaching in Higher Education from University of Liverpool, Liverpool, United Kingdom and Doctor of Philosophy in Urban Design from Oxford Brookes University, Oxford, United Kingdom.
 Her research interests and expertise lie in the field of Urban design, urbanism, Māori place identity and placemaking, participatory design processes, politics of place and spatial justice.
 Rebecca is the Director of Te Manawahoukura at Te Wānanga o Aotearoa.